primait/bridge_ex/README.md

 ### Runtime options

-If you need to configure a certain value at runtime (e.g. because you are using `mix release`), you can do so using `config`!
+The options passed to the `BridgeEx.Graphql` macro are evaluated at compile time.
+If you need the value of one or more options to be evaluated at runtime (e.g. because they depend on environment variables), you can configure those options for a specific bridge in the application environment.

-Each bridge will try to get its options from the ones passed to `use`.
-If those are not defined it will try to get them from the `:bridge_ex, __MODULE__` env.
-If all else fail it will resort to default values.
+Each bridge will first try to get its options from the ones passed to `use`.
+If those are not defined, it will try to get them from the `:bridge_ex, __MODULE__` key in the application environment.
+If the latter are not present either, it will resort to the default values.

-Here's an example
+Here's an example:

 ```elixir
 # config.exs